HuddleEng/PhantomCSS/README.md

 phantomcss.init({
 	/*
-		libraryRoot is relative to this file and must point to your phantomcss folder (not lib or node_modules).
-If you are using NPM, this will be './node_modules/phantomcss'.
+		libraryRoot is relative to this file and must point to your phantomcss folder.
+If you are using
+		NPM, this will probably be './node_modules/phantomcss'.
 	*/
 	libraryRoot: './modules/PhantomCSS',